Introduction to Sake

 - Reservation and/or advance payment is essential as I need to prepare enough sake and materials for everyone.

 - Cancellations can only be accepted up to 24 hours before the workshop so your place can be released for someone else.
-Otherwise you will be liable for the CHF 50.00 fee as I will not be able to fill the place.
+Otherwise you will be liable for the CHF 50.00 fee.

-- If you can’t make it at short notice, you can assign your place to someone else – please contact me!
+- If you can’t make it at short notice, you can assign your place to someone else – just contact me!

 - Refunds are not possible for no-shows as the venue, materials, etc. have all been provided.